XavierCLL/Jaziku/docs/incoming_plans.rst

   for example: best period to process, interpolations, maps.
 - ability to change units for dependent and independent variables
 - settings class

+0.8:
+:Exploratory data analysis consolidation:
+- **Outliers:** Diagram 4-band dispersion, series plot with standard fixed threshold vs time
+- **Missing values for each variable and Test bias:** List of missing values, time series vs time ( with shade for missing values),% pie chart for more missing value repeated, the year with the highest number with missing values, filling series with mean and median (entire series), frequency histogram pre and post after fill each series
+- Standardized variables graphic option (Dependent variable transformation to the same format of Independent Variable)

 To be analyzed
 --------------